 - Inability to bear weight on the injured side

-- Type II: : Transverse fractures of the metaphysis and physis.
-Often involves separation of a triangular section of the metaphysis.
+- Type II: transverse fractures of the metaphysis and physis, which often involve separation of a triangular section of the metaphysis; most common type of

-- Type III: Transverse fractures of the physis and epiphysis.
-May extend to the joint, affecting the articular surface.
+- Type III: transverse fractures of the physis and epiphysis; may extend to the joint and affect the articular surface

-- Type IV: Fractures through the metaphysis, physis, and epiphysis, entering the joint.
+- Type IV: fractures through the metaphysis, physis, and epiphysis, that enter the joint

-- Type V: Impaction and disruption of the physis.
-Occurs due to a crush or compression injury.
+- Type V: fractures characterized by impaction and disruption of the physis; occur due to a crush or compression injury

 - Salter-Harris types I and II

-- Treatment depends on age of injury at diagnosis.
+- Salter-Harris type V: Treatment depends on age of injury at diagnosis.

-- Disruption of growth and bone deformity (especially Salter-Harris types III–V): leads to discrepancies in limb-length or angular deformities
+Disruption of growth and bone deformity (especially Salter-Harris types III–V)

 - Excessive limb growth (rare)